swiftlang/swift-evolution/proposals/nnnn-actors.md

 When a given declaration (the "witness") satisfies a protocol requirement (the "requirement"), the protocol requirement can be satisfied by the witness if:

 * The requirement is `async`, or
+* the requirement and witness are both actor-isolated to the same parameter,
 * the witness is non-isolated.

 An actor can satisfy an asynchronous requirement because any uses of the requirement are asynchronous, and can therefore suspend until the actor is available to execute them.
 Note that an actor can satisfy and asynchronous requirement with a synchronous one, in which case the normal notion of asynchronously accessing a synchronous declaration on an actor applies.
 For example: